| Drilling Down Newsletter # 16 -

 cutting hair all day, it's probably hard to face calling Mary Lou

+customers, right?
 Time spent on the phone calling customers or sending them postcards

 is time not spent cutting